CodingChessVariants/codingchessvariants.github.io/source/tutorials/integrateIntoExampleFrontend.rst

 There is an example front end already implemented as part of the engine which can be adapted to account for any extensions or changes to the library.

-For our variant, we can extend this example desktop front end to play our game!
+For our variant, we can extend this example desktop front end to play our game.

 Step 1: Add images for new pieces
 -------------------------------------
 The Berlin Pawn can use the same image as a standard pawn which is already included in the library.
 The Alfil is usually represented as an elephant.

 Navigate to the core.assets folder, and add these two images inside of it.
 Name them whiteAlfil.png and blackAlfil.png as appropriate.

 .. figure:: /../_static/whiteAlfil.png
     :width: 70%